Booking flights is not what it used to be

-I only conquered my fear back in 2002 when I first came to Tenerife and came to see my friend Priscilla Hernandez.
+I only conquered my fear of flying back in 2002 when I first came to Tenerife and came to see my friend Priscilla Hernandez.
 Although that was a major life-changing experience for me the procedure of booking the flight was a lot simpler then.

 And so it has been when I have booked flights and travelled by air since.
 But in a very short space of time things have changed with the airlines and it is not for the better!
 To book a flight online is now a very complicated procedure and stressful as I discovered today.